matts1/languagedesigner/README.md

 * E-BNF uses {} to indicate any number of, [] to indicate optional, and () to indicate grouping.
 We used () to indicate grouping, and used regex syntax to specify a number ('*'=0-inf, '?'=0-1, '+'=1-inf, '{a,b}'=a-b, '{a,}'=a-inf, '{,a}'=0-a) of repetitions).
 This gives more power, as you can specify a certain number of repetitions.

 ## Instructions
+### CLI instructions
+Simply modify cli.py to get a feel for it.
+You can then change the files in languages/<language-name>/ebnf to change the E-BNF, or languages/<language-name>/executors.py to modify the execution of the language (as an E-BNF does not define the way a language is executed).

 ### Creating a language and program
 Firstly, you create an E-BNF in the program, and save it.
 Then you create a program, and check that it is structured correctly.
 After that, you can create the executor nodes yourself.
 You must have a file called executor.py in the same directory as E-BNF.
 The file works like this (where myidentifier is a meta identifier defined in the E-BNF).